| |

 DIY Feather Finish Concrete Countertops and How to Avoid a Huge Mistake | blesserhouse.com - A thorough step-by-step tutorial with useful tips and advice on what not to do.

-I brushed on 2 coats of the 511 Impregnator Sealer first, which penetrates the concrete and helps ward off stains.
+For the final step, I brushed on 2 coats of the 511 Impregnator Sealer first, which penetrates the concrete and helps ward off stains.
 I just followed the directions on the back and waited 24 hours between each coat.

 DIY Feather Finish Concrete Countertops and How to Avoid a Huge Mistake | blesserhouse.com - A thorough step-by-step tutorial with useful tips and advice on what not to do.

 After the 511 Impregnator had set in for 24 hours, I brushed on 3 coats of the Safecoat Acrylacq 24 hours apart and followed the directions on the back for applying it.
-I just brushed it on evenly and let it cure to a hard, glossy topcoat.
-I didn’t think I would like a gloss finish originally but I absolutely love how this final step looks.
-Our countertops almost feel like granite.

 DIY Feather Finish Concrete Countertops and How to Avoid a Huge Mistake | blesserhouse.com - A thorough step-by-step tutorial with useful tips and advice on what not to do.

-Normally, I’m all about the distressed look, but it really took me a day or two to get used to the character in the concrete.
 Considering the week-long ordeal in getting the snafu straightened out, they came out amazing.
 All in all, the final cost was about $250 for all 60 square feet of our countertops.

 DIY Feather Finish Concrete Countertops and How to Avoid a Huge Mistake | blesserhouse.com - A thorough step-by-step tutorial with useful tips and advice on what not to do.